Helene Relief Phase 2: Rebuild Lives, Restore Hope

 Phase 2 is long-term recovery—restoring homes, rebuilding lives, and renewing hope.

-March is our month to act.
+This is our time to act.
 Our goal: $100,000.

 Phase 2 rebuilding efforts provide critical home repairs, essential materials, and long-term solutions that get families back where they belong.